Bachelor of Science in Kinesiology: Concentration in Integrated Teacher Education Program in Physical Education

 - First Aid-CPR Certification.

-- Active participation in student CAHPERD, AAHPERD, and/or the Kinesiology Student Association, or other related professional organization.
+- Active participation in student CAHPERD, AAHPERD, and/or the Kinesiology Student Association, or other related professional organizations.

 - Gain experience in coaching, teaching physical education, recreation, or intramurals through working as a volunteer or paid assistant.